 New Future for Pastoral and Spiritual Care in Ageing

-Over the past decade there has been an awakening of the need to recognise the place of spirituality in both the ageing and dying processes, together with the value of pastoral care in supporting people as they age and approach the end of their life span.
+Over the past decade there has been an awakening of the need to recognise the place of spirituality in both the ageing and dying processes, together with the value of both specialist pastoral care and general spiritual care in supporting people as they age and approach the end of their life span.

 Many organisations have sought to respond to this awakening.
 This has resulted in a plethora of spiritual and pastoral care programs and initiatives.
 At the same time some have struggled in their response, whilst others have yet to recognise the situation before them.